lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 6.1.
 Scenario 1
 +++++++++

-Scenario 1 outlines a "business-as-usual" (BAU) scenario, representing the behavior of the emissions without considering public policy interventions (i.e. following the historic trends).
+Scenario 1 outlines a "business-as-usual" (BAU) scenario, development of the power sector without any implementation of phase 2 of the bumbuna development and assuming no public policy intervention with regards to emissions (i.e. following the historic trends).

 .. figure:: img/SL_Scen_1.png
    :align:   center